Emurasoft/emurasoft.github.io/en/dlg/extract_frequent/index.md

 ### Words radio button

 Creates a list of frequent words.
-A word is a string surrounded by non-alphanumeric characters, which can be customized by the **Treat the following characters as alphanumeric** text box in the [**Edit** page](../customize/edit/index) of the **Customize** dialog box.
+A word is a string surrounded by non-alphanumeric characters, which can be customized by theTreat the following characters as alphanumeric text box in the [Edit page](../customize/edit/index) of theCustomize dialog box.

 ### Cells radio button